DUANE SMART | JAY HAMILTON | JEFF SNYDER’S RARE AUDIO | KIRK WILDE | MIKE CHERRY | RON DEHART

 Runtime: 3:47

 Cory Landon was my alter ego at KTAC.
-As I recall it was Harold Greenberg, the station manager, who came up with the name Cory, and PD Ric Hansen had no objection to me tweaking my last name as well, so Cory Landon was born.
+As I recall it was Harold Greenberg, the station manager, who wanted the station to have a DJ named Cory, and PD Ric Hansen had no objection to me tweaking my last name as well, so Cory Landon was born.
 From what I can tell he drank a lot of coffee.

 Gary Franklin (16:10)